 Not only does the Department of State have a great set of APIs, State also has an excellent example of how to build an informative and useful app.
 EducationUSA is a network of State Department advisers who help international students apply for U.S. university programs.
 The EducationUSA app has the most popular resources and services from the EducationUSA website, such as the ability to: Search for EducationUSA advising center information Follow the primary social media channels (Facebook, Twitter, & YouTube) View Frequently Asked Questions (in 8 languages) Discover new financial aid opportunities, and Utilize the Ask an Adviser (in five languages) function The EducationUSA app is an excellent example of designing for multiple-device experiences.

 Got innovation?
 Well, we do!
-On Wednesday May 28, the Challenge.gov team gathered the Challenges and Prizes Community of Practice together for its quarterly meeting.
+On Wednesday May 28, the Challenge.gov team gathered the Challenges and Prizes Community of Practice.
 The group covered two topics: Highlights from challenge competitions run in 2013.
 Concepts and tips for working with solvers to build teams.
 Cristin Dorgelo, Assistant Director for Grand Challenges at the White House Office of Science and Technology Policy, shared the results of a recent report on challenge and prize competitions conducted under America COMPETES Act Authority.

 The Food and Drug Administration (FDA) just released the OpenFDA Research Project.
 At the heart of the project is the OpenFDA API, which allows developers to perform searches on FDA’s drug information database.
 Coming soon is the ability to search FDA information on medical devices and information about food.
 Visit the FDA’s API Basics page to learn how to access OpenFDA including interactive sample queries.
 The FDA’s API documentation is a great example of how to create detailed guidance for developers.